 Public Transport

-In major cities like Perth and Fremantle, you can use many transportation services, including ferries, trains, and buses.
-International students who are studying full-time can even purchase a SmartRider card.
+In cities like Perth and Fremantle, you can hop on ferries, trains, and buses.
+Full-time international students can grab a SmartRider card for easy travel.

-The transportation fare in Western Australia may cost you between AUD 0.50 to AUD 4, depending on the zone you are travelling to.
+The cost of transportation in Western Australia is between AUD 0.50 and AUD 4, depending on the zone you're heading to.

 7. Northern Territory (NT)